Saturday, September 28, 2024

 He often danced even at night, and once, at the close of the second watch, summoned three senators of consular rank to the palace; arriving half-dead with fear, they were conducted to a stage upon which, amid a tremendous racket of flutes and castanets, Gaius suddenly burst, dressed in a shawl and an ankle-length tunic; he performed a song and dance, and disappeared as suddenly as he entered.

-John Hurt as Caligula puts on a show in the 1976 BBC-TV series "I, Claudius," an anecdote taken from The Twelve Caesars.
+John Hurt as Caligula puts on a show in the 1976 BBC-TV series "I, Claudius," an incident taken from The Twelve Caesars.
 Suetonius also writes that Caligula would have gold pieces laid on the floor for him to walk over or wallow on.

 GIF from https://venvsinfvrs.tumblr.com/post/61138938631/caligulas-dance-i-claudius